isomerpages/moe-northbrookssec/_cca/Clubs & Societies/Environmental Art Club.md

 <hr>
 <p><strong>Student’s Experience</strong>
 </p>
-<p>Since the start of secondary 1, this CCA has been a fun and creative space
+<p>Since the start of Secondary 1, this CCA has been a fun and creative space
 for me to express myself.
 It has been a positive experience for me as well as in making great friends in this process.</p>
 <p>EAC has given me the opportunity to improve my leadership skills and allowed